 John Atkinson & Family

 *John Atkinson was born on this date in 1901.
-He was a Black plasterer, Jeweler, Watch Repair, Small Appliance Repair, and The Dew Drop Inn owner in Atlanta, Georgia.
+He was a Black plasterer, Jeweler, watch repairer, Small Appliance repairer, and the owner of the Dew Drop Inn in Atlanta, Georgia.

-From Crawfordville, Georgia, John Lloyd Atkinson was the son of George William Atkinson and Emma Louise Edwards Atkinson.
+John Lloyd Atkinson, from Crawfordville, Georgia, was the son of George William Atkinson and Emma Louise Edwards Atkinson.
 He received his first schooling from his father, the first certified teacher in Taliaferro County, Georgia.
-Additional Schooling took night courses at Booker T. Washington High School, Atlanta, Georgia.
+I pursued additional schooling by taking night courses at Booker T. Washington High School in Atlanta, Georgia.

 He served in the military in 1942 and 1943, with discharge papers signed by Major Noel Parish from Tuskegee Army Airfield.
 Shortly before joining the army, Atkinson bought a property in Atlanta and built a house, only to be barred from moving in for two years because of Jim Crow redlining.